whyanbu/CS601_HW1_YAN/README.md

 index.html: Entry point for the app.

 ### Email Address Validation
 Regular Expression is used to validate the input email address.
 The expression used is:
 ^[a-zA-Z]+[a-zA-Z0-9\.]*[a-zA-Z0-9]+@[a-zA-Z]+[\.][a-zA-Z]+

 The validation rules are listed as follows:
-Usernmae should start with a-z or A-Z
+- Usernmae should start with a-z or A-Z
-Username should end with a-z or A-Z or 0-9
+- Username should end with a-z or A-Z or 0-9
-Dot "." is allowed in username but not at the beginning or end Username should contains at least 2 characters
+- Dot "." is allowed in username but not at the beginning or end
+- Username should contains at least 2 characters
-Symbol "@" must be present exactly once
+- Symbol "@" must be present exactly once
-Username must be immediately before the @ symbol Symbol "@" must be followed by a domain name
+- Username must be immediately before the @ symbol
+- Symbol "@" must be followed by a domain name
-Domain name should be at least one letter of a-z or A-Z then followed by a dot "." and followed by at least one letter of a-z or A-Z numbers not allowed in domain name
+- Domain name should be at least one letter of a-z or A-Z then followed by a dot "." and followed by at least one letter of a-z or A-Z
+- Numbers not allowed in domain name